-The main reason I began fashion blogging was to show women they can always look fabulous -- no matter what size or body type.
+The main reason I began fashion blogging was to show women they can always look fabulous -- no matter what size or body type they are.
 That being said I think the fashion industry still has a long way to go in terms of celebrating and even catering to the medium-sized woman.

 Ever since I was in middle school when I got my first Teen Vogue magazine, I have been obsessed with fashion.
 I loved looking at pictures of the gorgeous designer clothing on the runway, especially the designs of Marc Jacobs, Ralph Lauren, and Chloe.
 But my love for fashion was blind because it began before I even knew what a body type was.
 I was so entranced by the incredible beauty of their designs that I never paid any attention to what the model looked like or considered whether or not it would fit me.

 Once in high-school, when I really started noticing how curvy my body was compared to my classmates and the models in the magazines.
 The part of my body that made me the most self conscious was my thighs and my behind.
 For track practice I dreaded wearing shorts because my thighs weren’t thin like my friends, instead they jiggled back and forth as I ran.
 The love I felt for designer fashion began to feel like an ironic joke being played on me.
 At a mere 5 feet and 2 inches with a pear-shaped figure, it was not exactly easy for me to fit into the latest trends I saw in my beloved Teen Vogue magazine.

 My mom will tell you that there were many shopping trips that ended in frustration and tears, and me wishing for a stick-thin boyish figure so I could wear Abercrombie jeans like the rest of the girls at school.
 She would try to brush off the importance of fashion and told me that “clothes are just made for skinny, tall people.”